dansmyers/ProgrammingAndSoftwareDevelopment/Reviews/Spring_2022_Midterm_Review.md

 ## Overview

 The exam is 12 questions, all short answer and worth the same number of points.
-Remember that under our specs grading system you only need to **pass** the exam in order for it to count towards a passing grade.
+Remember that under our specs grading system you only need to **pass** the exam in order for it to count towards a passing grade for the overall class.
 In order to pass, you must

 1. Make a reasonable attempt at every question.
 You can't leave any questions blank or write something completely irrelevant.
 2. Earn at least 60 / 100 total points across the 12 questions.
 I will award full credit to answers that are substantially complete and correct (there may be issues but only minor ones) and half credit to questions that are partially correct.